-Staying faithful even in when your feeling down-in-the-dumps
+Staying faithful even when you're feeling down-in-the-dumps

 Life is full of bummers.
 Bad grades, lost games, lost opportunities.
 Not too many people have had it worse than Joseph, who was sold by his own brothers and later tossed in jail.
 But Joseph never lost faith, and his life shows us how God is with us, even in bad times.
 In Bummer!
 8-Week Children's Ministry Curriculum, kids will learn that God is with them in good times and bad.

 Bummer!
 Lessons Overview:

 “The Lord is a place of safety for those who have been treated badly.
 He keeps them safe in times of trouble.”
 Psalm 9:9 (NIrV)

 When you're one of 13 kids, there's bound to be sibling rivalry, especially when Dad clearly likes one brother better than the others.
 Jacob was unfair to his children, but Joseph's brothers should have remembered to draw their self-worth not from their earthly father but their heavenly father.

 Objective: Kids will say that when life is unfair, they will remember God loves them completely.

 Joseph may have been the favorite and may have been a little cocky, but did he really deserve to be sold into slavery?
 When bad things happen to us, we can still trust that God is in control.